Ceelog/phpdoc-en/src/ref/image.md

 $im = imagecreatefromgd2('./test.gd2');

 // Apply an effect on the image, in this
-// case negate the image if PHP 5+ if(function_exists('imagefilter'))
+// case negate the image
+if(function_exists('imagefilter'))
 {
     imagefilter($im, IMG_FILTER_NEGATE);